- Home

 Why will you be emptying refuse bins every three-weeks rather than fortnightly?

-This reduced amount of general rubbish means the Councils can move to a more cost-effective three-weekly refuse collection schedule from 2026.
+This reduced amount of general rubbish means the Councils can move to a more cost-effective three-weekly refuse collection schedule.

 Won't this mean that bins are more likely to smell?